KnowThePepper

 Flavor notes: sweet and mild.

-Cherry Pepper Nutrition Facts & Health Benefits
+Cherry Pepper Nutrition Facts & Serving Context

 A 100-gram serving of cherry peppers provides roughly 30–40 calories, making them a low-calorie flavor addition to any meal.
 They're a solid source of vitamin C - red-stage peppers contain more than green ones due to continued ripening.
 Like other C. annuum varieties, they provide vitamin A, vitamin B6, and dietary fiber.